-Alternative 1 (No Action) is the current status quo for the Scamp and Yellowmouth Grouper complex established in Action 1, which is no recreational AMs since the complex does not have existing recreational AMs.
-This alternative would not provide biological, economic, or social benefit to the stock since it does not establish an AM which is required under the Magnuson-

-Stevens Act.
-Alternative 2 would establish an AM that has an in-season closure that would be triggered if the recreational landings exceed or are expected to exceed the recreational ACL, regardless of whether the total ACL was exceeded or if the stock status was overfished.
-In addition, this alternative would have a post-season AM where the recreational ACL would be reduced by any overage in the following fishing season if the following criteria are met: the recreational landings exceed the recreational ACL, the total ACL is exceeded, and the stock is overfished.
+Alternative 1 (No Action) is the current status quo for the Scamp and Yellowmouth Grouper complex that would be established in Action 1, which is no recreational AMs.
+Thus, Alternative 1 (No Action) would not provide biological, economic, or social benefit to the Scamp and Yellowmouth Grouper complex.
+Alternative 2 would establish an AM that has an in-season closure that would be triggered if the recreational landings reach or are expected to reach the recreational ACL.
+In addition, Alternative 2 would have a post-season AM where the recreational ACL would be reduced by any overage in the following fishing season if the following criteria are met: the recreational landings exceed the recreational ACL, the total ACL is exceeded, and the stock is overfished.
 All three of these criteria must be met for the post-season AM to be triggered.
 This alternative is representative of the current recreational AM in place for scamp individually and yellowmouth grouper within the OSASWG complex.

-Alternative 3 would establish an AM that has an in-season closure that would be triggered if the recreational landings exceed or are expected to exceed the recreational ACL, regardless of whether the total ACL was exceeded or if the stock status was overfished.
-Alternative 3, like Alternative 2 and 3, has a post-season AM that would be triggered only by the recreational landings exceeding the recreational ACL, and would not be tied to the total ACL and stock status.
-Alternative 4 has an in-season closure and payback provision not tied to the total ACL and stock status which would reduce the recreational ACL for the following year by the amount of the overage in the current year.
-Alternative 4 would be the most biologically conservative alternative for Action 9.
+Alternative 3 would establish an AM that has an in-season closure that would be triggered if the recreational landings reach or are expected to reach the recreational ACL.
+Alternative 3, like Alternative 2, includes a post-season AM that would be triggered only by the recreational landings exceeding the recreational ACL, and would not be tied to the total ACL and stock status.
+Alternative 4 would be most biologically conservative because it includes an in-season closure and payback provision not tied to the total ACL and stock status, which would reduce the recreational ACL for the following year by the amount of the overage in the current year.